Destiny 2 post-release content: Warmind

 Warmind was released on May 8, 2018, and focused on the Warmind Rasputin from the original game.
 The expansion took players to the planet Mars in an area called Hellas Basin—the original Destiny had also featured the planet Mars, but in a different location on the planet.
 The expansion also featured a new mode called "Escalation Protocol", a horde mode which could be started by any player in the patrol mode on Mars.
 Players fought seven waves of Hive enemies, which culminated in a fight with one of five unique bosses that rotated weekly.
 A maximum of three players in a fireteam could participate in the mode, but other players in the patrol area could also join the activity.
 As well, the EXP level cap was raised to 30 and the Power level cap was raised to 380.
 In addition to Rasputin, a new character named Ana Bray (also from the lore of the original Destiny) was added, who served as the primary NPC on Mars.
 A timed-exclusive Strike called "The Insight Terminus" was also added for PS4 players.
 Like the previous expansion, Warmind also included a raid lair on the Leviathan.
-The expansion also added a progressive ranking system for PvP, titled Valor and Glory—this ranking system was not removed from the game when Beyond Light released in November 2020.
-Valor is earned in quickplay matches while Glory is earned in competitive matches, with each new rank earning greater rewards—Valor points are earned regardless of win or loss, while Glory points are earned by wins but reduced by losses.
+The expansion also added a progressive ranking system for PvP, titled Valor and Glory—this ranking system was not removed from the game when Beyond Light released in November 2020 but was later reworked into a competitive system.
+Valor was earned in quickplay matches while Glory was earned in competitive matches, with each new rank earning greater rewards—Valor points were earned regardless of win or loss, while Glory points were earned by wins but reduced by losses.